Simeon199/KanMind/README.md

 ## Contributing

-Contributions are always welcome.
+Contributions are always welcome!
 If you have suggestions for improvements or want to propose changes, please open an issue.
 Alternatively, consider forking the repository and submitting a pull request.